 At MudPaint, we are just as picky on all our brushes as we are with our MudPaint, and so we work hard to find the best brushes we can — sourcing from a family-run, fifth generation small firm in Wales, UK for all our brush offerings for our retailers and direct customers.
 It’s vital to take care of these natural bristle brushes…and they will take care of you!
 Follow these painting tips to eliminate brush marks.

 - Use a longer bristle brush.

-- If paint is thick, mix paint in another container with a little water to thin it out.
+- If paint is too thick – particularly if in a very cold climate or environment – mix paint in another container with a little water to thin it out.

 - Dip the brush into the paint to cover only 1/3 of the bristles.
 Ensure there is enough paint always on the brush.

-- Don’t press to hard on the brush.
+- Don’t press too hard on the brush.

 - Paint in shorter strokes.
 Don’t go back over paint.